Visitor FAQ

 Access

-If you are attending a workshop or talk at the pop-up venue on Pier Street, participants will have the use of the accessible toilet there.
+If you are attending a workshop or talk at the pop-up venue on Pier Street or a performance at Middle Child, participants will have the use of the toilets there.

-• A pop-up box office staffed by Hull Truck Theatre will be open next to Stage@TheDock throughout the festival.
+A box office will be available at both Stage@TheDock and outside Middle Child over the weekend.
 You can buy tickets or get help with your bookings here.

 Facilities

-• To keep the festival affordable for audience members and participants, most of the events are priced on a Pay What You Decide scheme, where you can choose to pay anything between £3-10.
+To keep the festival affordable for audience members and participants, most of the events are individually priced between £4-8, with a limited number of Fresh Ink Saver tickets available for just £4.

 Other events are free, but booking is still required.

-• Yes.
-A staffed pop-up box office will be open throughout the festival at Stage@TheDock, where you can buy tickets for any event (subject to availability), including those at Pier Street, or get help with your bookings.
+Yes.
+A box office will be open throughout the festival at Stage@TheDock and outside Middle Child, where you can buy tickets for any event (subject to availability), or get help with your bookings.

 Tickets

-Audiences are allowed to bring drinks into the marquee from bars in the area, in plastic cups.
+Audiences are allowed to bring drinks into the marquee, in plastic cups.

 Refreshments